ASE-ESRS/Group-Project/documentation/reflectiveessay.md

 ### Testing

-    // TODO: NEED MORE INFO ON TESTING ***
-    - Nature of tests
-        - Automated with Code Climate tool
-        - How they are constructed, why they're good
-        - How is Oracle problem dealt with
-        - Why testing has been an issue
-        - Test quality
-        - Test coverage (Server and Client)

 ###### Unit Testing

 Code Climate (discussed above) encouraged modular code and this made large amounts of unit testing (on both the server-side and the client-side) trivial.